 Your teen can turn their shower into a spa with one of these aromatherapy tablets.
 Infused with essentials oils, they are available in lavender, eucalyptus, or orange mint.

-We love this birthday or Christmas gift idea for your teen.
+We love this birthday gift idea for your teen.
 We all look forward to regaining our more carefree lives, especially for our teens and here are 100 things to do to get back into the world.

 Take a deep dive into movie magic with this poster that invites your teen to keep track of 100 iconic films.
 They can use a coin to scratch off each title and reveal surprise, movie-related artwork underneath.
 This is a clever way to decorate a drab dorm wall, perfect for any movie buffs.